ionutdobre/ocds_examples/README.md

 });
 ```

-*You should be aware that http://www.contractawards.eu web application supports the OCDS standard but it is not part of the standard*.
+*You should be aware that http://www.contractawards.eu web application supports the OCDS standard but is not part of the standard*.

 All requests should have the type **GET**.

-### OCDS Definitions
+### OCDS definitions
 Information about an Open Contracting Process may accumulate over time.
 As a result, the Open Contracting Data Standard provides for two kinds of data:

-1. **Contracting release** - Information pertaining to a particular stage in the contracting process - such as tender notices, award notices, or details of a finalized contract.
+1. **Contracting release** - Information pertaining to a particular stage in the contracting process, such as tender notices, award notices, or details of a finalized contract.

-2. **Contracting record** - A snapshot of all the key elements of a unique contracting process, including its planning, formation, performance and completion.
+2. **Contracting record** - A snapshot of all the key elements of a unique contracting process, including its planning, formation, performance, and completion.

-Both **contracting releases** and **contracting records** are provided within data packages, containing meta-data about the publisher, publication data and licensing information.
+Both **contracting releases** and **contracting records** are provided within data packages, containing meta-data about the publisher, publication data, and licensing information.

 ## 2. Records API

 This API can be used to generate record packages or to retrieve individual *record* information.
-With the help of *filters* users can slice the data and drill down the results.
+With the help of *filters*, users can slice the data and drill down the results.

 ### Basic call and parameters